 The case will be centralized along with more than 3,500 other lawsuits related to IVC filters that have been filed against Cook Medical in federal Multi-District Litigation in Indiana.

 In November of last year, Cook Medical won a unanimous verdict in its first IVC filter bellwether trial.
 The verdict came after a three-week trial in which a Florida woman blamed the company’s Celect IVC filter for her injuries.

 The woman, Elizabeth Jane Hill, claimed that her implanted IVC filter punctured her vena cava vein and eventually became embedded in her intestine.
-She claimed that doctors were unable to remove the filter, which caused her to suffer gastrointestinal symptoms, diarrhea, fatigue, abdominal pain and vomiting.
+She claimed that doctors could not remove the filter, which caused her to suffer gastrointestinal symptoms, diarrhea, fatigue, abdominal pain, and vomiting.

 The lawsuit claimed that Cook Medical knew the devices were defective, but they failed to warn patients and doctors of the potential risks.

-Plaintiffs in the thousands of lawsuits against Cook claim that the filters, which are implanted into the body’s largest vein, can break or come loose and damage organs or blood vessels.
+Plaintiffs in the thousands of lawsuits against Cook claim that the filters, which are implanted into the body’s most prominent vein, can break or come loose and damage organs or blood vessels.
 Some lawsuits blame the alleged faulty filters for the deaths of patients.